 The lawsuit alleges former Sgt.
 Dan Politica, who retired in March, failed to securely store the rifle in his home, which allowed the suspected shooter, Michael Close, to take it.

-Prosecutors said Close shot Isabella Thallas, 21, and Simon on June 10 while the couple was walking their dog.
+Prosecutors said Close shot Isabella Thallas, 21, and Simon on June 10 while the couple were walking their dog.
 Close has pleaded not guilty by reason of insanity to multiple charges in connection to the shooting.

 Silverman said he still wants to know why Close wasn’t charged with stealing the weapon and why the gun was not reported stolen until more than a week after the shooting.

 “We have been told scant information about the relationship between Politica and the murderer other than they were friends and confidants and grew up together in metro Denver,” Silverman said.
 “We want to know why the murderer was in possession of this weapon, which was outlawed in Denver.
 We also want to know how he obtained the ammunition and the large-capacity magazines that are outlawed in Colorado.”